chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 4. Reboot your system once prompted to.

-### Wi-Fi and FileVault (Optional) should now be 100% working on macOS Sequoia 15.7!
+### Wi-Fi and FileVault (Optional) should now be 100% working on macOS Sequoia/Sonoma!
 - I will try to keep this guide up-to-date and provide further information relating to these fixes when new macOS Sequoia updates arrive and once I've tested them.
 - *If necessary, I may add an update proceedure and additional helpful information to this guide.*